Participant Package Summary & Fee

 Contract Documents: any documentation which we intend to form part of the Contract, including (but not limited to) the Order, acceptance of our offer in accordance with clause 2.2 of these Conditions, all and any correspondence between us setting out any specifications or requirements, and these Conditions themselves.

-Commencement Date: the date on which the Contract comes into force in accordance with clause 2.2 or clause 2.5 of these Conditions, whichever is applicable.
+Commencement Date: the date on which the Contract comes into force in accordance with clause 2.2.

 Event: the event, bespoke event, conference, roundtable or Summit specified in the Order.